 |Formulae||= (Revenue – COGS)/revenue||= (sales – variable costs) / sales|

 |In terms of profitability metric||It is useful for analyzing the total profit metric.||It is used for analyzing the per item profit metric.|

 |Consideration of Variable cost and Fixed cost||It includes both fixed and variable costs associated with the production of the goods during the calculation.||It includes only variable costs during the calculation.|

 |Application||It is used for historical calculations or projections with specific sales value.||It is useful for multiple scenario analysis.|

 Companies with high gross profit have an edge over their other competitors in the industry.
-Similarly, companies with a high contribution margin can cover the cost of producing the good and still leave a margin of profit.
+Similarly, companies with a high contribution margin can cover the cost of producing the goods and still leave a margin of profit.
 But contribution margin should be compared across as it largely depends on the type of industry as some industries may have more fixed costs to cover than the others.

 This has been a guide to Contribution Margin vs. Gross Margin.
 Here we discuss the top differences between gross and contribution margin along with the example, infographics, and comparison table.
 You may also have a look at the following articles –